MicrosoftDocs/windows-powershell-docs/docset/windows/dhcpserver/Import-DhcpServer.md

 # Import-DhcpServer

 ## SYNOPSIS
-Imports the DHCP server service configuration, and optionally lease data, from a file.
+Imports the Dynamic Host Configuration Protocol (DHCP) server service configuration, and optionally lease data, from a file.

 ## SYNTAX